 Proofread carefully!
 Make sure your essay is free of errors in spelling, mechanics, grammar, punctuations, and/or format.
 Any errors reflect your ability as a writer.

 Always ask someone else, preferably a faculty member in your area to proofread your essay and provide feedback.
-Also, visit the UW Oshkosh Writing Center.
+Also, visit the Writing Center for more assistance.